Colab and Bloom is a collaboration of wine industry veterans who’ve gathered together to create brilliant wines at approachable prices.

 Scope: Identity / Copywriting / Signage / Stationary

-Shottesbrooke requested a new look for an exclusive line sitting outside their usual brand parameters.
-The brief was to achieve a unique look under the brand but still keep within their existing wine-label theme (abstract representations of bird’s-eye-view vineyards).
-We took to higher skies with a satellite’s-eye-view representation.
-The artwork was achieved through a marble-like painting, representing the differentiated formations of wine region.
+Shottesbrooke Wines required a new look for an exclusive line sitting outside their usual brand parameters.
+The aim was to achieve a unique look under the brand but still keep within their existing wine-label theme (abstract representations of bird’s-eye-view vineyards).
+So we took to higher skies with a more abstract ‘satellite’s-eye-view’ representation.
+The artwork was achieved through a marbled ink painting, representing the differentiated formations of wine region.
 Bright and lively in it’s package whilst housing a ‘drink now’ fruit-forward wine; the Expression Series has proved to be a well performing entry level product for the Shottesbrooke folio.

 Scope: Name Generation / Identity / Packaging / Artwork